Leesa Vlahos

 Leesa Anne Vlahos, née Chesser (born 1966) is a former Australian politician.
 She represented the South Australian House of Assembly seat of Taylor for the Labor Party from the 2010 election until her retirement in 2018.

 Background

 Vlahos was born in Townsville, Queensland.
 As a child she became a Girl Guide and later continued to be involved with the scouting movement.
 She studied Health Administration at the Queensland University of Technology.
 She then worked in public and private hospitals in Brisbane and later the Repatriation Hospital in Daw Park, South Australia.
-Vlahos was the founding director of SA Progressive Business Inc. which acts as Labor's corporate events arm which links them with the business community.
+Vlahos was the founding director of SA Progressive Business Inc. which acts as Labor's corporate events arm linking them with the business community.

 Parliament

 Vlahos was elected to the seat of Taylor after the retirement of the previous Labor member Trish White.

 She is a former Presiding Officer of the SA Parliament Public Works Committee, a former member of the Aboriginal Lands Parliamentary Standing Committee, and a former member of the Parliamentary Committee on Occupational Safety, Rehabilitation and Compensation.
 She was also a member of the Economic and Finance Committee.

 She previously held offices as Parliamentary Secretary to the Minister for Health, the Parliamentary Secretary to the Premier and assisted in the portfolio areas of Defence Industries, Veterans’ Affairs, Health, Mental Health and Substance Abuse and The Arts.

 Vlahos was described by the Australian Financial Review as 'staunchly pro-nuclear' and advocated for nuclear power in Australia at the time that the Nuclear Fuel Cycle Royal Commission commenced in March 2015.
 She is aligned with Labor's right faction.
 In a submission in response to the setting of the Commission's Terms of Reference she stated that "for years I have been an advocate for a modern and safe nuclear industry in our State."